payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 │   └── Auxiliary packages for reinforcement learning and baseline methods │
 ├── utils/
-│   └── Helper functions for environment simulation and evaluation │
+│   └── Experiment configuration, network definitions, and supporting utilities │
 ├── run_wslao.py
 │   └── Entry point for training and evaluation